Planning your finances for the future@headingTag>

 - For remote learning

 Further support for developing financial capability in your students

 Students can gradually improve these skills in a variety of ways – including by talking to those around them.

-Follow this lesson with further money skills lessons for this age group, which cover 'Finances in the world of work', 'Managing money and budgeting' and 'Financial survival skills'.
+Follow this lesson with further money skills lessons for this age group, which cover 'Finances in the world of work' and 'Managing money and budgeting'.
+You’ll also find another interactive worksheet and an online lesson film alongside the 'Financial survival skills' lesson.
 Why not build financial capability as a focus in your students’ curriculum?
-Refer to our Content guide to find out how this LifeSkills resource can be used in PSHE lessons.
+Refer to our Content guide to find out how this LifeSkills resource can be used in lessons.